Skip to Content

 Marina di Chioggia has sweet, dry flesh with nutty undertones.
 It has been my favorite for years, and I make sure and include it in our gardens.

 Seeds for the Marina di Chioggia variety have are becoming harder to find however.
-This year (2024) I purchased seeds from Baker Creek Seeds.
+Sometimes I can find them from Baker Creek Seeds.

 Other fantastic Italian (heirloom) winter squashes include:

 These Italian squash varieties can be a little difficult to find.
-My favorite seed catalog for squash is Bakers Creek Seeds, but you might need to order from a specialized online store like Seeds of Italy.
+If you can’t find them from Bakers Creek Seeds, you might need to order from a specialized online store like Seeds of Italy.

 How To Grow Italian Winter Squash